edwardbirdlab/BALROG-ISO/CITATION.md

 ## BALROG-MON
 [Code Repository](https://github.com/edwardbirdlab/BALROG-MON)

-> If using BALROG-MON please cite the [GitHub page](https://github.com/edwardbirdlab/BALROG-MON) and/or the publication below.
+> If using BALROG-ISO please cite the [GitHub page](https://github.com/edwardbirdlab/BALROG-ISO) and/or the publication below.
 Also, feel free to contact me (edwardbirdlab@gmail.com | edwardbird@ksu.edu) to let me know!

 >